 35.3.1 General

-Multi-link operation (MLO) enables a non-AP MLD to discover, authenticate, associate, and set up multiple links with an AP MLD.
-Each link enables channel access and frame exchanges between the non-AP MLD and the AP MLD based on the supported capabilities exchanged during association.
+An EHT STA can operate as an MLD to support multi-link operation (MLO).
+MLO enables an EHT STA (1151) to discover, authenticate, and associate to set up multiple links with an AP MLD.
+Each link enables channel access and frame exchanges between the non-AP MLD and the AP MLD as defined in the subclauses below.